areebairfan08/PigmentML/README.md

 The whole idea behind this project is to teach a computer how to mix paints.
 But for that to happen, it first needs to see a bunch of real-world examples of what happens when different paints are mixed (This process is called supervised learning — where the model is trained on input–output pairs (paint mix → resulting color) so that it can later predict mixes for new target colors).

 ### Choosing the "perfect" palette

+Traditionally, your primary colours are red, yellow, and blue, and in theory, you should be able to mix most colours from just these three paints.
+But in reality, this is not the case, you will find that some colours you mix are very muddy and not the vibrant colours you were looking for.
+To mix as many colours as possible, we will have to expand our palette a bit.

+#### Warm and Cool Colours